-La Société Sénégalaise de Presse et de Publications (SSPP) was established in 1970.
-The company’s main activity is publishing the daily newspaper Le Soleil, which is the heir of Paris-Dakar, a newspaper created in 1933 by the journalist Charles de Breteuil.
+Established in 1970, La Société Sénégalaise de Presse et de Publications (SSPP) is the state-owned publishing house responsible for issuing the daily newspaper Le Soleil.
+This flagship outlet is the direct successor to Paris-Dakar, a newspaper founded in 1933 by French journalist Charles de Breteuil during the colonial period.

 Media assets